Two-Step Estimation of a Strategic Network Formation Model with Clustering: Introduction

+While the two-step estimation facilitates computation, accounting for link dependence when computing a link choice probability can be computationally costly in a large network.
+To make the estimation procedure practical, we show that a link choice probability in a finite-$n$ network converges to a limiting link probability as $n\rightarrow\infty$.
+The limiting link probability has a closed form that is simple to compute.
+We provide simulation evidence that using the limiting approximation in the second step yields estimates that are similar to those from the finite-$n$ model, provided that the networks are sufficiently large.
+In addition, we also discuss how to extend our approach to undirected networks.

+We apply our approach to favor exchange networks in rural India.
+We extend \citet{Jackson_2012} by investigating the directed links in favor exchange, that is, who offers a favor to whom.
+We find that indirect links have significant effects on favor provision; ignoring these spillover effects will overestimate the homophily effects.
+More strikingly, we find that the effect of support from a mutual link depends critically on the direction of the support from the provider's perspective.
+Individual $i$ is more likely to offer a favor to individual $j$ if $i$ offers a favor to $j$'s favor-exchange companion $k$ instead of being offered a favor by $k$.
+These directional results complement the findings in \citet{Jackson_2012} and \citet{Leung_2015} and shed further light on the outcomes of policy interventions.

-The plan of the paper is as follows.
-In Section \ref{sect.model} we introduce the model and the specific utility function that we will use.
-We also discuss the Bayesian Nash equilibrium for the network.
-In Section \ref{sect.legendre} we obtain a closed-form expression for the optimal link choices of an agent.
-Section \ref{sect.estimation} discusses the two-step estimator.
-Section \ref{sect.extension}{ introduces a number of extensions of the model and estimator. }Section \ref{sect.simulation} reports the results of a simulation study.
+The remainder of the paper is organized as follows.
+Section \ref{sec:model} introduces the model, including the utility function, the information structure, and the equilibrium.
+Section \ref{sec:legendre} derives an explicit expression for the optimal link choices of an individual.
+Section \ref{sec:estimation} presents the two-step estimator and its asymptotic properties.
+Section \ref{sec:extension} explores extensions to our approach, including undirected networks and the limiting approximation.
+Section \ref{sec:empirical} discusses the empirical application.
+Section \ref{sec:conclusion} concludes the paper.
+Additional results are presented in the Online Appendix.